ethw/discord-bot/README.md

-# ethbot
+# n - the peoples discord bot

-ethbot is a general multipurpose bot for discord.
+n is a general multipurpose bot for discord.

 ### requires
 - python 2.7